zawye-imu/nproject-9/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

-1. User request cities information in the world, continent and region.
+1. User request cities information in the world, continent and region, country, district.
-2. User view all the cities in the world, continent and region organised by largest population to smallest.
+2. User view all the cities in the world, continent, region, country and district organised by largest population to smallest.

 ## SUB-VARIATIONS